Publishing your website

 • Your home or office internet service provider may provide some limited hosting for a small website.
 The available feature set will be limited, but it might be perfect for your first experiments.

-• There are also free services available like Neocities, Google Sites, Blogger, and WordPress.
-Sometimes you get what you pay for, but sometimes these resources are good enough for your initial experiments.
+• There are also free services available like Neocities, Google Sites, and WordPress.
+Such services can be limited in scope, but they are good enough for initial experiments.

 Using an online tool like GitHub or Google App Engine